buckbaskin/buckbaskin.github.io/content/so-you-like-data-science.md

 ---
-Title: So You Like Data Sciance?
+Title: So You Like Data Science?
 Category: Building
 Tags: Data Science
 Date: 2018-09-05